abilandz/NAT3054/Lecture_2/git.md

 $ git status
 On branch master
 nothing to commit, working tree clean
 ```

 At any time later, we can recover the version of all tracked files in the working tree when this commit was made by using the commit identifier (```f57d8ad``` in the example above).
 This is the main feature of any version control system.

-Since it is very difficult, if not impossible, to memorize cryptic commit identifiers for each commit, we can associate a user-friendly message by using the git commit command with the flag "-m" accompanied by that message.
-The message is typically a short descriptive message, which should clearly indicate what was the main new change in the code which was worth a new commit creating in the Git repository.
+Since it is very difficult, if not impossible, to memorize cryptic commit identifiers for each commit, we can associate a user-friendly message by using the command **git commit** with the flag "-m", accompanied by some insightful message.
+The message is typically a short descriptive message, which should clearly indicate what was that important new change in the code which was worth making a new commit in the Git repository.
 A few examples:

 ```bash
 $ git commit -m "added new histograms for particle distributions"
 $ git commit -m "fixed bug in function Rebin()"
 ```

-The point is that any time later, we can trace back easily what was introduced in the project with each commit from those descriptive messages:
+The point is that any time later, we can trace back easily what was introduced in the project with each commit from those descriptive messages, for instance using **git log**:

 ```bash